md842/webserver/README.md

 ```
 The detailed results of the integration tests are written to `webserver/tests/integration/results.txt`.

+Note: Some tests will fail if the front end has not been built.

 ## How to Run
 After building the server, start it using the run script, which uses the default config.
 ```console